Cost of Living in Monrovia, Liberia: Monthly Budgets for Expats

 affordable housing and utilities

-One clear cost advantage in Liberia is rent: a one-bedroom in downtown Monrovia runs about $666.67 while the same unit outside the city center drops to roughly $95.00, reflecting a market that’s about 40.3% cheaper than U.S. averages.
+Rent gives you one of the clearest advantages in Liberia.
+A one-bedroom in downtown Monrovia runs about $666.67 while the same place outside the center drops to roughly $95.
+The whole housing market sits about 40.3% cheaper than U.S. averages.

 Utilities for a two-person household in a 700 sq ft apartment average just $85.26 monthly, easing housing costs.